 These fellowships allow students to devote full time to writing the doctoral dissertation.
-Stipend is \$6,000 for the semester.
-This fellowships program is for students in the final months of their programs.
+The stipend is at the discretion of the college.
+This fellowship program is for students in the final months of their programs.
 About 200 fellowships are awarded each year.
-Application must be made directly to your department, school, or program http://grad.msu.edu/fellowships/dissertation.aspx.
+Application must be made directly to your department, school, or program.
+Additional information at https://grad.msu.edu/fellowships/dissertation.